-ABUSE POTENTIAL, LIFE-THREATENING RESPIRATORY DEPRESSION, ACCIDENTAL EXPOSURE, and INTERACTION WITH ALCOHOL
+ADDICTION, ABUSE, AND MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION; ACCIDENTAL INGESTION; NEONATAL OPIOID WITHDRAWAL SYNDROME; and INTERACTION WITH ALCOHOL

 Life-threatening Respiratory Depression

-Accidental ingestion of OPANA ER, especially in children, can result in a fatal overdose of oxymorphone [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of OPANA ER, especially by children, can result in a fatal overdose of oxymorphone [see WARNINGS AND PRECAUTIONS].

 Interaction with Alcohol

 In addition, the 5 mg, 7.5 mg and 30 mg tablets contain iron oxide red.
 The 7.5 mg tablets contain iron oxide black, and iron oxide yellow.
 The 10 mg tablets contain FD&C yellow No. 6.
 The 20 mg tablets contain FD&C blue No. 1, FD&C yellow No. 6, and D&C yellow No. 10.
-The 40 mg tablets contain FD&C yellow No. 6, D&C yellow No. 10, and lactose monohydrate.
+The 40 mg tablets contain FD&C yellow No. 6, and D&C yellow No. 10.

 The structural formula for oxymorphone hydrochloride is as follows: